 The Man Graham Crackers Are Named After Wouldn't Be a S'mores Fan

-Eating s'mores by a campfire may be one of life's great pleasures, but for Sylvester Graham—the moralistic namesake of Graham crackers—such an indulgent treat would have been blasphemy.
+Eating s'mores by a campfire is one of life's great pleasures, but for Sylvester Graham—the moralistic namesake of Graham crackers—such an indulgent treat would have been blasphemy.

 Today, Graham crackers are a mainstay of lunchboxes, after-school snacks, and even lazy "gingerbread" houses.
-Nabisco's Honey Maid Graham Crackers boasted sales of about $285 million in 2018 alone, Starbucks recently came out with a buzzed-about toasted graham latte, and Trader Joe's covers them in chocolate.
-Clearly, the Graham cracker hasn't gone out of style.
+Nabisco's Honey Maid Graham Crackers saw sales of about $285 million in 2018 alone, Starbucks has a seasonal s'mores latte, and Trader Joe's covers them in chocolate.
+The Graham cracker hasn't gone out of style.
 However, these sweet iterations are a far cry from the cracker's puritanical roots.

-Clean eating may be all the craze these days, but the concept is nothing new.
-Sylvester Graham, born in Connecticut in 1794, was a Presbyterian Minister who preached about the virtues of a high fiber, vegetarian, limited dairy, and alcohol- and tobacco-free diet and lifestyle.
+Clean eating is all the craze these days, but the concept is nothing new.
+Sylvester Graham, born in Connecticut in 1794, was a Presbyterian Minister who preached about the virtues of a high-fiber, vegetarian, limited dairy, and alcohol- and tobacco-free diet.
 In his Treatise on Bread and Bread-Making, Graham bluntly wrote, "thousands in civic life will, for years, and perhaps as long as they live, eat the most miserable trash that can be imagined, in the form of bread."

 In some ways, Graham was ahead of his time.
-He advocated the use of unsifted wheat flour instead of refined white flour, recommended a plant-based diet, and included exercise, fresh air, and sleep in his holistic view of a healthy lifestyle.
-Followers included Dr. John Harvey Kellogg, the inventor of corn flakes, though it was Kellogg's brother who added sugar and marketed them, but that's a whole other story.
+He advocated for the use of unsifted wheat flour instead of refined white flour, recommended a plant-based diet, and included exercise, fresh air, and sleep in his holistic view of a healthy lifestyle.
+Followers included Dr. John Harvey Kellogg, the inventor of corn flakes, though it was Kellogg's brother who added sugar and marketed them (but that's a whole other story).

-For all of Graham's beliefs that would fit right in with today's trends, some other tenets of his philosophy were a bit more fringe, shall we say.
-For example, he supposedly thought eating ketchup or mustard would make you go insane and that everyone should sleep with the window open, even in the dead of winter.
+For all of Graham's beliefs that would fit right in with today's trends, some other tenets of his philosophy were a bit more… fringe.
+For example, he supposedly thought that eating ketchup or mustard would make you go insane and that everyone should sleep with the window open, even in the dead of winter.

-So where do Graham crackers fit into the picture?
+Where do Graham crackers fit into the picture?
 Well, the unsifted, unbleached flour that Graham proselytized made from wheat berries became known as Graham flour.
-The coarse, fibrous crackers made from Graham flour were then naturally called Graham crackers.
+The coarse, fibrous crackers made from Graham flour were then called Graham crackers.